hrgdavor/jscadui/README.md

  - it will also dump it in console, but more importantly also start a parallel instance of jscad that can be used to view any model provided via jscadDebugger calls
  - initial `async await` idea was abandoned as it complicates things greatly, and actual debugger in the browser can be used to pause the script and to step through the code.
-A second instance of jscad can be used to display any shapes needed to be seen while debugging
+ - A second instance of jscad can be used to display any shapes needed to be seen while debugging (original instance can be frozen by debugger)
- - the debbuder instance of jscad can also be further enhanced to inspect the 3d model.
+ - the debbuger instance of jscad can also be further enhanced to inspect the 3d model

 To allow fastest response